poogoel/Analysis_of_olympics/Readme.md

 ## Project Description

-This project aims to created an app that can help us understand how have the Olympics Changed Over Time .
-The app presented different kind of presentations of data.
+This project aims to create an app that can help us understand how have the Olympics Changed Over Time .

 Our app can be access at: https://poogoel-olympic-analysis.herokuapp.com/